 Continue Reading →

 Mashable reported to wide popularity in September that in 2015, more people have died taking selfies than in shark attacks.
 The score is Fatal Selfies 12 vs. Sharks 8.
 Either way not a huge risk, something tells me that lightning strikes score higher (according to NOAA – 26) than either of these.
-The reason this statistic is so popular is the same reason we find stories ...Continue Reading →
+The reason this statistic is so popular is the same reason we find ...Continue Reading →

 Yahoo is introducing some enhancements to its email service, including actively replacing the traditional password with something more secure that a password alone, and easier than two factor authentication a la Google Authenticator.
 The new Yahoo feature is called Yahoo Account Key and use a push notification to an email customer’s cell phone or smart watch to verify a user’s identity.

-This feature is ...Continue Reading →
+This feature ...Continue Reading →